yangxin1994/panel/examples/tutorial/README.md

 });
 ```

-The final `index.js` gives us a lightweight, minimal app with dynamic updates, routing, and isolated markup.
+The final `index.js` gives us a lightweight, minimal app with dynamic updates, routing, and templated markup.
 Moreover, the app is composed of Web Components which connect to each other intelligently and render with one-way data flow (state updates result in DOM updates), coupling web APIs with the power and simplicity of virtual DOM rendering.
 ```javascript
 import { Component } from 'panel';